 Keith Barksdale

-Keith Barksdale is Co-Founder & Chairman of Power Analytics Corporation — named to the NSBA Leadership Council and previously operated through Ledgemont Capital Group and Ledgemont Securities.
+Keith Barksdale is Co-Founder & Chairman of Power Analytics Corporation — previously founded Ledgemont Capital Group and Ledgemont Securities, both in 1999, before pivoting to energy management technology.

 Conversation tips